-- For staff and parent elections, the official members must appoint a returning officer for the election. - The returning officer must give public notice (e.g. school newsletter) of the holding of an election not less than 28 days before the date of the election. - The notice must name the date of the election and the final date for the receipt of nominations. - The final date for receipt of nominations must not be less than 14 days after the date of giving of the public notice and not less than 14 days prior to the date of the election. - Also, the notice must name the meeting venue at which the election is to be conducted, the day or days on which the meeting is to be held, and the start and end times for the meeting, including any time when the meeting is to be adjourned. - After the final date for receipt of nominations, the returning officer must, without unreasonable delay, prepare voting papers by setting out the names of the candidates in an order determined by lot. - At the meeting at which the election is to be conducted, the returning officer must give a voting paper to every person entitled to vote at the election. - The returning officer must record the name of each person to whom a voting paper is given at the meeting at which the election is conducted. - Each voter must deposit their completed voting paper into a sealed ballot box before leaving the meeting. - The returning officer must take such steps as considered necessary to ensure that only persons entitled to vote at an election have voted and that the secrecy of the ballot is preserved. - If there are fewer nominations than required elected members, then the nominees are elected
+- For staff and parent elections, the official members must appoint a returning officer for the election. - The returning officer must give public notice (e.g. school newsletter) of the holding of an election not less than 28 days before the date of the election. - The notice must name the date of the election and the final date for the receipt of nominations. - The final date for receipt of nominations must not be less than 14 days after the date of giving of the public notice and not less than 14 days prior to the date of the election. - Also, the notice must name the venue at which the election is to be conducted, the day or days on which the voting is to be conducted, and the start and end times for the voting - After the final date for receipt of nominations, the returning officer must, without unreasonable delay, prepare voting papers by setting out the names of the candidates in an order determined by lot. - Voting may take place either in person or via electronic means.
+The official members must procure a suitable process that enables electronic voting and ensures both the integrity of the voting process and the privacy of those voting are maintained. - At the venue at which the election is to be conducted, the returning officer must give a voting paper to every person entitled to vote at the election - The returning officer must record the name of each person to whom a voting paper is given - Each voter must deposit their completed voting paper into a sealed ballot box before leaving the meeting. - The returning officer must take such steps as considered necessary to ensure that only persons entitled to vote at an election have voted and that the secrecy of the ballot is preserved. - If there are fewer nominations than required elected members, then the nominees are elected